Robert Lehmann-Nitsche

 Robert Lehmann‑Nitsche (November 9, 1872 in Radomierz – April 9, 1938 in Berlin) was a German anthropologist who spent thirty years in Argentina as director of the Anthropological Section of the La Plata Museum and professor at the University of Buenos Aires.
-He became an authority on indigenous people in Argentina and concluded his academic career at the Friedrich Wilhelm University in Berlin.
-After his death, he was accused of racism and having used research methods disrespectful of the rights of native Argentinians.
+He became an authority on indigenous peoples in Argentina and concluded his academic career at the Friedrich Wilhelm University of Berlin.
+After his death, he was accused of racism and having used research methods disrespectful of the rights of native Argentines.